TW-Robotics/SAMYPlugins/Doosan_Plugin/readme.md

 $ git clone https://github.com/TW-Robotics/SAMYPlugins.git
 ```

-2. Go into the root SamyRos folder which is containing the Dockerfile
+2. Go into the root Doosan_Plugin folder which is containing the Dockerfile
-3. Build the docker container for the SamyRos Plugin with:
+3. Build the docker container for the Doosan_Plugin with:
 ```console
 $ sudo docker build -t samyros .
 ```
 > Notice: Don't forget the point at the end in the command before!

-> Notice: The SamyRos plugin is embedded in the *docker-compose.yaml*  file.
+> Notice: The Doosan_Plugin is embedded in the *docker-compose.yaml*  file.
 The file assumes that there is a docker image for the samycore which is called **samycore**.

 4. Edit the docker-compose.yaml file so that the plugin can communicate with the robot:
     * In line 14 of the *docker-compose.yaml* after "start.sh" there are four arguments seperated with whitespaces